joshhartigan/style/README.md

 }
 ```

-- In long method calls, use indentation following this rule:
+- In long method calls, use indentation following this rule / common sense:

 ```javascript
 // wrong